explosion/cython-blis/README.md

 In order to compile Blis, `cython-blis` bundles makefile scripts for specific architectures, that are compiled by running the Blis build system and logging the commands.
 We do not yet have logs for every architecture, as there are some architectures we have not had access to.

 [See here](https://github.com/flame/blis/blob/0.5.1/config_registry) for list of architectures.
-For example, here's how to build support for `cortex57`:
+For example, here's how to build support for the ARM architecture `cortexa57`:

 ```bash
 git clone https://github.com/explosion/cython-blis && cd cython-blis